- Time:Thursday, 9:30am-12:30pm

 - Price $ TBD

-Exploration in Still Life Painting with Rick Daskam – Thursdays 9:30-12:30
+Exploration in Still Life Painting with Rick Daskam – ON HOLD- Thursdays 9:30-12:30

 In this class, students will paint from still life arrangements provided by the instructor.
 In addition, Rick will mix in arrangements and lessons based on works of the masters.
 Matisse, Picasso, Morandi, and Theibaud, among others, will be explored, and used as inspiration for student work.
 Most classes will start with a discussion, sometimes a demonstration, but always with individual critiques and encouragement throughout the class.
 This class teaches students to interpret and relate color, and to sharpen their ability to see and simplify still life subjects into masses of value and color.
 Appropriate for both oil and acrylic painters.